jamescarruthers/jamescarruthers/content/groups/sound-mirrors.md

   An ongoing series of sculptures that borrow the form of the concrete acoustic mirrors built along the British coast in the 1920s.
 ---
 *Sound Mirrors* is an ongoing series of sculptures that borrow the form of the concrete acoustic mirrors built along the British coast in the 1920s.
+They were built to hear aircraft before they arrived.
+Listening for what was coming.

-> My partner and I sat in front of the sound mirror on Abbot’s Cliff in Kent on one of our very early dates.
-We ate sandwiches and conversed about our lives, relationships and love.
+> My partner and I sat in front of the sound mirror on Abbot’s Cliff in Kent on one of our first dates.
+We ate sandwiches and talked about our lives, relationships and love.
 >
-> The mirror is a literal representation of listening and reflecting, of searching and understanding.
-After being witness to a formative exchange, the concrete monolith became a totem for our relationship.
+> The mirror is a machine for listening.
+After that afternoon it became a totem for our relationship.
 >
-> Over the course of time, after losing loved ones and an incident of dealing with my own mortality, this has changed what the listening is for.
-Now it reaches past what's there, transcending the physical.
+> Since then, losing people, and a brush with my own mortality, have changed what the listening is for.
+It faces the other way now.
+Listening for what isn’t there and never will be.
+But was, once.
 >
-> Sited on a cliff top facing out on the ever changing sea over the last century, a straining ear chasing the ether.
+>A century on the cliff top, facing the sea.
+A straining ear chasing the ether.